Annafavaro/Neurological_Speech/README.md

 ## Feature Analysis

-We report the pipeline for the statistical analysis meant to asses the significance of the features between experimental groups.
+We report an example of the statistical analysis that we perform in order to asses the significance of the features between experimental groups.